-FNAC of the thyroid can generally differentiate between benign and malignant lesions except when the findings are suggestive of atypia of undetermined significance (AUS), follicular lesion of undetermined significance (FLUS), suspicious of follicular neoplasm, follicular neoplasm, or hurthle cell neoplasms[1] (1,2).
+FNAC of the thyroid can generally differentiate between benign and malignant lesions except when the findings are suggestive of atypia of undetermined significance (AUS), follicular lesion of undetermined significance (FLUS), suspicious of follicular neoplasm, follicular neoplasm, or hurthle cell neoplasms[1, 2].
 Follicular thyroid lesions are common cytological findings during the evaluation of thyroid nodules.
-Differentiating follicular thyroid cancer & Hurthle cell cancer from thyroid adenoma cannot be made by FNAC alone; rather, it requires histological evidence of vascular and capsular invasion[2] (2).
+Differentiating follicular thyroid cancer & Hurthle cell cancer from thyroid adenoma cannot be made by FNAC alone; rather, it requires histological evidence of vascular and capsular invasion[2].

-In 70-80% of cases, nodules with cytological diagnosis of follicular neoplasms turn out to be benign (2).
+In 70-80% of cases, nodules with cytological diagnosis of follicular neoplasms turn out to be benign[2].
 Many patients with benign thyroid disease are thus subjected to potentially avoidable surgery (diagnostic lobectomy) and the associated cost.
 Likewise, the diagnostic confusion exposes patients with malignant disease that may potentially benefit from a single initial total or near-total thyroidectomy to undergo two surgeries. i.e., initial diagnostic Lobectomy and repeat surgery (completion thyroidectomy).
 Therefore, identifying factors that predict malignancy preoperatively may avoid unnecessary surgery, along with its cost and complications.
-Accordingly, there has been growing interest among researchers to predict malignancy preoperatively using different parameters such as clinical, ultrasound, cytological, and molecular techniques[3-6] (3–6).
-The intraoperative frozen section has been used in an attempt to define the adequate extent of surgery intraoperatively, but its routine use is quite limited[7] (7).
+Accordingly, there has been growing interest among researchers to predict malignancy preoperatively using different parameters such as clinical, ultrasound, cytological, and molecular techniques[3-6].
+The intraoperative frozen section has been used in an attempt to define the adequate extent of surgery intraoperatively, but its routine use is quite limited[7].
 Despite these attempts, most of the results are inconsistent and sometimes contradictory.
 In developing nations, such as our country, the decision-making process is primarily clinical in part due to the unavailability of advanced diagnostic modalities.
 Therefore, we seek to identify if there are clinical predictors of malignancy that can guide the choice and extent of therapy.

 Materials and Methods